How does a levain make bread rise?

 Bicarbonate of Soda

 It tends to impart a flavour similar to buttermilk which can be quite attractive in some breads.
+The dough will only go up once so, proper dough conditioning that we get with yeast or sourdough based levains does not appear.

 Which levain is right for me?